ameerajayakumar/todo-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory( cd todo-app), you can run:

 ### npm i